mikewacker/age-verification/README.md

 - John Smith starts the age verification process for `publius` on Pop.
 - Pop asks CheckMyAge to generate a new verification request.
-    - (Since Pop has to register with CheckMyAge, we can set up a way for Pop to authenticate itself with CheckMyAge.)
 - CheckMyAge generates a verification request with the "Site" set to Pop.
-    - CheckMyAge controls both the "Request ID" and the "Expiration".
 - CheckMyAge stores a copy of the verification request.
 - CheckMyAge sends the verification request back to Pop.
 - Pop links the verification request to `publius`.